What's the Best Way to Track Physical Activity?Nov. 18, 2020 - Katie McCallum

 Before we dive into how we should be tracking our activity, we need to level-set.
-What does "physical activity" mean exactly?
+What does "activity" even truly mean?

 "There's light physical activity, which includes any movement you make — from getting up to fill a glass with water to stretching for a coffee mug stored on the top shelf.
 Then, there's exercise, a subcategory of physical activity that's more intense or strenuous," explains Holliday.
 "Both have benefits, and it's important to be sure you're getting plenty of each."

 Our bodies aren't meant to sit all day, but — through no fault of our own — a lot of our daily routines are sitting-centric.
 We sit in our cars, we sit at our desks, we sit on the couch after a long day at work — all of this sitting can add up to a lot of idle time where we're just flat-out inactive.